Lisbon to Pisa train with Comboios De Portugal

 One to two days in Pisa is typically sufficient to explore the city's main attractions, including the Leaning Tower, Piazza dei Miracoli, and nearby historical sites.

-No, you cannot take the train from Lisbon to Pisa.
+Yes, you can take the train from Lisbon to Pisa.

 Since both Lisbon and Pisa are in the Schengen Area, a passport is not required for European Union (EU) or Schengen-associated country citizens.
 A national ID card is sufficient.